Grab a Pint & Catch a Game Central Oregon Style

 Yes, Central Oregon is known as an outdoor adventure paradise where hiking, mountain biking and skiing are a way of life and the reason many people visit.
 But sometimes your team’s got a big game.
 And all you really want to do – even on your vacation – is find a great spot to watch it with a few more diehard fans.

-Bend’s truest sports bar is Sidelines, in the heart of downtown.
-This is THE local’s place to go to catch games all day every day.
+Bend’s truest sports bar is Sidelines, the local’s place to go to catch games all day every day.
 They have a million TVs and tons of beers.
 And there’s a pretty darn good breakfast for those early East Coast Saturday games and the 10 a.m.
 NFL starts on Sunday.
 (Remember, you’re on the West Coast.)

 For really big games (and most Duck/Beaver games) you’ll want to head to McMenamins Old St. Francis School in downtown Bend.
 The theater screen becomes a really Big Screen TV for the games with plenty of couch seating available along with great food and beer.
 The famous cajun tots are a must.
 It’s the next best thing to watching it at home except you can’t flip the channels between plays (but you do have someone waiting on you!)